CRIMAC-WP4-Machine-learning/CRIMAC-FM-testdatapaper/README.md

 The file `DataSets.csv` contain the list of test data sets (subset of the `Data_sets.csv` list).

+The `get_data.py` moves the data from crimac (backed up) to crimac-scratch/CRIMAC-FM-testdata (with S3 access).
+Must be run on one of IMR servers.

-The `get_data.py` downloads the data from the central IMR data repository.
-Will only work inside IMRs filre wall.
+The `get_data_S3.py` downloads the data from IMR S3 server.

 The `check_data.py` parses key diretories and count files by file extension per standard directory.